georgeliu95/TensorRT/plugin/pillarScatterPlugin/README.md

 ## Description

 The `pillarScatterPlugin` performs scatter of voxels for PointPillars model.
 This operation is roughly a sparse to dense conversion and similar to ordinary scatter operation.
 The difference is `pillarScatterPlugin` will only scatter voxels that are marked as valid and do nothing for invalid voxels.
-This plugin is included in TensorRT and used in [samplePointPillars] to perform inference.

 `pillarScatterPlugin` implements a sparse to dense conversion of voxels.
 The plugin takes sparse voxel values and their corresponding indices and produces a dense representation of the voxels(pillars).